Introduction: Flashing a Bootloader to the CR-10

 - Select Tools > Processor > ATmega 1284P 16Mhz

-- Select Tools > Port and choose the port for the Melzi board that you just found from Device Manager
+- Select Tools > Port and choose the port for the Arduino board (NOT the Melzi)

 - Select Tools > Programmer > Arduino as ISP